 It is a 3 to 4 hour of steep descent to Muktinath.
 There is a pair of trekking poles, and for those with knee problems, good knee support will be beneficial.
 The views of Mount Dhaulagiri 8167 meters and Tukuche peak 6920 meters, and the Kali Gandaki valley is superb on the descend.
 We will finally see the buildings (many hotels are being constructed for Muktinath domestic and Indian tourists).
 The temples of Muktinath are one of the most significant pilgrimage sites for Hindus and Buddhists..’

 You have an opportunity to view the temples of Muktinath in the morning before beginning your last day on the trek.
 We leave the main trail and climb slowly to the grassy land for about 3 hours to reach the Lupra pass.
-There are magnificent views of the mountains that include Mount Dhaulagiri, Tukuche, Dhampus peak, Nilgiri, Annapurna I, Tilicho, and numerous others.
+The mountains’ magnificent views include Mount Dhaulagiri, Tukuche, Dhampus peak, Nilgiri, Annapurna I, Tilicho, and numerous others.
 We descend from the pass for nearly 2 hours to reach Lupra, the only village on this route that follows the Bonpo religion.
 You will have the chance to visit the nearby Monastery.

 You will take a sensational flight out of the Kali Gandaki valley between Mount Dhaulagiri, Nilgiri, and the Annapurna massif.
 This short 20-minute flight is one of the best mountain flights in the Himalayas.